andredms/blog/_posts/2021-07-09-ios-forensics.md

 # Building a Case

-If you don't feel like copying the entire ```/mobile``` directory feel free to pick and choose what you download from below:
+If you don't feel like copying the entire ```/mobile``` directory feel free to pick and choose what you download from below.
+Many of these folders contain metadata (whether it be in the form of a column in a ```.db``` file or timestamp elsewhere) that can help an investigator know when something was created, modified or deleted.
+This is extremely useful when placing together a timeline of events.

 ### Images